muratk3n/thirdwave/en/README.md

 ---

+BTW the LS ideas are more than a hidden variable viewpoint..
+He posits an ENTIRE MUCKING STRUCTURE behind everything, not a few dimensions that are not seen, hidden.

+---

 Locality is violated, so what?
 Think like a game programmer.
 If I am keeping track of all objects of the uni in a graph, I could put a direct link between two entangled objects; Alice and Bob.
 A property